BillysKes/a-b-testing-marketing/README.md

-print(contingency_table) # frequency distribution of the two categorical variables print("Chi-square statistic:", chi2) # a measurement that quantifies the difference between the observed frequencies and the expected frequencies print("P-value:", p_value) # a small p-value leads to the rejection of the null hypothesis print("Degrees of freedom:", dof) # number of categories minus 1 print("Expected frequencies:") expected frequencies if there were no association between the categorical variables print(expected)
+print(contingency_table) # frequency distribution of the two categorical variables print("Chi-square statistic:", chi2) # a measurement that quantifies the difference between the observed frequencies and the expected frequencies print("P-value:", p_value) # a probability measure that quantifies the strength of evidence against the null hypothesis print("Degrees of freedom:", dof) # number of categories minus 1 print("Expected frequencies:") expected frequencies if there were no association between the categorical variables print(expected)

-alpha = 0.05
-if p_value < alpha:
+alpha = 0.05 # a small p-value(less than 0.05) leads to the rejection of the null hypothesis if p_value < alpha:
     print("Reject the null hypothesis.
 There is a significant difference between the groups.")
 else: